Every child and family is unique.

-It all starts with a brief information-gathering phone call.
-We’ll ask you some questions about your child, your family and your unique situation.
+After you have submitted a request for service, It all starts with a brief information-gathering phone call.
+We’ll ask you questions about your child, your family and your unique situation.
 And, we’ll tell you a little bit more about what we do at IAS and how we can best help your child and family.
 Together, we’ll decide if the fit is right.
 Next, an in-person intake meeting is scheduled.

 Plan on a 20 -30 min call